-If you’re between jobs, or want to look for new opportunities, or simply want to make new friends in Victoria, networking is a critical skill, yet many people have a strong aversion to the concept of networking.
+If you’re between jobs, want to look for new opportunities, are starting a new business, are a student who will be looking for work in a year or two, or simply want to make new friends in Victoria, networking is a critical skill, yet many people have a strong aversion to the concept of networking.
 They may think it means being “salesy” or ‘fake” and yet it doesn’t have to be that way.
 It can be especially difficult for those of us who are introverts.
 I’ll share my Ultimate Action Plan to help you to show up at networking events in a confident and authentic way.
 It will reduce your stress and change your perception of networking and you may find yourself looking forward to networking events rather than dreading them.
-I’ll even give you tips for dealing withsomeone who is a little too pushy about promoting themselves or a product or service they provide.
+I’ll even give you tips for dealing with someone who is a little too pushy about promoting themselves or a product or service they provide.

 If you’re looking for work in Victoria, networking is essential.
 You’ve probably heard of the unpublished job market, where up to 50% of the job opportunities in a city are never advertised – in Victoria it’s more like 80-90%.
 Most positions are filled by word of mouth referrals and you’ll want to network to meet other people and uncover unpublished opportunities that could be perfect for you.

-This two and a half hour workshop will give you the tools and confidence to become a more effective networker, even if you’ve never done it before.
+This three hour workshop will give you the tools and confidence to become a more effective networker, even if you’ve never done it before.
 If you’re a newcomer, you may also find you make some good connections with local residents at the workshop and I’ll unlock the secret to the many and varied organizations, places and events in Victoria where you can network.